ausaccessfed/dev-portal/docs/_edugain-integration/01-overview.md

 duration: 1
 ---

-The technical configuration of a Shibboleth SP to connect to eduGAIN has been broken down into the following steps.
+The technical configuration of a Shibboleth SP to connect to eduGAIN has been broken down into the following steps:

-- Running the latest version of software
+1. Running the latest version of software
-- Loading the AAF eduGAIN metadata
+1. Loading the AAF eduGAIN metadata
-- SP is releasing the required R&S attributes to the federation
+1. SP is releasing the required R&S attributes to the federation
-- An eduGAIN enabled Discovery Service
+1. An eduGAIN enabled Discovery Service

 ### What you'll learn